gewarren/docs/docs/core/tools/dotnet-new-sdk-templates.md

   Specifies the [framework](../../standard/frameworks.md) to target.
 Values: `net5.0` or `netcoreapp<version>` to create a .NET Class Library or `netstandard<version>` to create a .NET Standard Class Library.
 The default value for .NET 5.0 SDK is `net5.0`.

-  To create a project that targets a framework earlier than the SDK that you're using, see [`--framework` for `console` projects](#template-options) earlier in this article.
+  To create a project that targets a framework earlier than the SDK that you're using, see the [console](#console) section of this article.

 - **`--langVersion <VERSION_NUMBER>`**